 - Mr. Joseph Adamo was Vice-President and Chief Distribution Officer of Transat Tours Canada Inc. from May 2017 to April 2021 and prior to that Vice-President, Marketing and E-Commerce from November 2011 to October 2014.
 He has also been President of Transat Distribution Canada Inc. since October 2016.
-Prior to that, he was President and General Manager of Transat Distribution Canada Inc. from June 2016 to July 2019 and General Manager from June 2013 to May 2017; - Ms. Michèle Barre joined the ranks of Transat in 2017 as Vice-President, Network, Revenue Management and Pricing.
+Prior to that, he was President and General Manager of Transat Distribution Canada Inc. from June 2016 to July 2019 and General Manager from June 2013 to May 2017; - Ms. Michèle Barre joined the ranks of Transat in 2017 as Vice-President, Network, Revenue Management and Pricing, a position she held until 2021.
 Her main objective is to ensure revenue growth and network development; - Mr. Patrick Bui joined Transat in 2021 as Chief Financial Officer; - Mr. Bernard Bussières was Vice-President, General Counsel and Corporate Secretary of Transat from March 2001 to April 2021.
-Mr. Bussières has been Chief Legal and Government Relations Officer and Corporate Secretary of Transat since April 27, 2021; - Ms. Debbie Cabana was appointed Director of the Office of the President and CEO at the end of 2021.
+Mr. Bussières has been Chief Legal and Government Relations Officer and Corporate Secretary of Transat since April 27, 2022; - Ms. Debbie Cabana was appointed Director of the Office of the President and CEO at the end of 2021.
 Ms. Cabana joined Transat's Communications and Corporate Affairs team ten years earlier, working among other things as a corporate spokesperson and head of media relations.
-She was then promoted to the Corporation's public relations division, where she was responsible for reputation management, brand visibility for Transat and Air Transat and influencer marketing; - Ms. Annick Guérard joined Transat in 2011, and has held various management positions within the business including Chief Operating Officer from November 2017 until May 2021 during which time she oversaw all operations and commercial activities of the Corporation.
-She has been President and Chief Executive Officer since May 25, 2021; - Mr. Christophe Hennebelle held the position of Vice-President, Human Resources and Public Affairs of Transat from June 2016 to April 2022 and has also held many management positions within Transat since 2009.
-Mr. Hennebelle has been Chief People, Sustainability and Communications Officer of Transat since April 27, 2022; - Mr. Marc-Philippe Lumpé joined the ranks of Transat in 2022 as Chief Airline Operations Officer.
+She was then promoted to the Corporation's public relations division, where she was responsible for reputation management, brand visibility for Transat and Air Transat and influencer marketing;

+- Ms. Annick Guérard joined Transat in 2011 and has held various management positions within the business including Chief Operating Officer from November 2017 until May 2021 during which time she oversaw all operations and commercial activities of the Corporation.
+She has been President and Chief Executive Officer since May 25, 2021; - Ms. Julie Lamontagne joined the ranks of Transat in 2023 as Chief People, Sustainability and Communications Officer of Transat; - Mr. Marc-Philippe Lumpé joined the ranks of Transat in 2022 as Chief Airline Operations Officer; - Mr. Bamba Sissoko joined Transat in 2006 and has held various positions, including Senior Director of Enterprise Architecture from 2009 to 2016, before being appointed Vice-President of Information Systems in August 2016, a position he held until February 2023.